dventura3/system-design/README.md

 - Using multiple read replicas for our databases.
 - Multiple instances and replicas for our distributed cache.
 - Exactly once delivery and message ordering is challenging in a distributed system, we can use a dedicated [message broker](https://karanpratapsingh.com/courses/system-design/message-brokers) such as [Apache Kafka](https://kafka.apache.org) or [NATS](https://nats.io) to make our notification system more robust.

+# Sport Streaming Applications

+Streaming applications – Media and entertainment companies use DynamoDB as a metadata index for content, content management service, or to serve near real-time sports statistics.
+They also use DynamoDB to run user watchlist and bookmarking services and process billions of daily customer events for generating recommendations.
+These customers benefit from DynamoDB's scalability, performance, and resiliency.
+DynamoDB scales to workload changes as they ramp up or down, enabling streaming media use cases that can support any levels of demand.

 # Next Steps